pdfminer/pdfminer.six/docs/source/index.rst

 ##################

 The command line tool pdf2txt.py is just a wrapper around the high-level API of pdfminer.six.
-It currently consists of only a single method.
+It currently consists of only a single method, but more will be added in the future.

 ::

     from pdfminer.high_level import extract_text_to_fp
     from pdfminer.layout import LAParams